Urban Cyber School, the first cyber charter school that would be based in York County, had its first big test on Monday.

 But unlike some cyber schools, Urban Cyber wants to get students involved in the classroom, too.
 Denise Stouffer, assistant managing officer of 3Cord Inc., testified at a cyber charter board Monday morning in Harrisburg that there are initial plans for a local brick-and-mortar presence by using YWCAs.

 The YWCA will provide classroom space and a place for physical education.
 The York, Lancaster and Harrisburg locations would be the first offered as a "hub," Stouffer and other officials said.
-That way, students could get a blended learning experience - they could learn strictly online with video instruction, online chats and interactive software, or they could attend some classes in person at a hub.

 The hub would also be a place to do community activities, have parent-teacher meetings, meet with local student mentors, or get tutoring.
 Students would be provided computers and home broadband Internet access as needed, with the hubs also serving as a cyber café.